Tuiaa/unity-coding-conventions/README.md

 #### Folders
 All folders that are created should start with underscore.
 This way when downloading packages to Unity, the folders won't get mixed up.
 For example _Scenes.

+#### File names
+C# file names are the same as the class name.
+Names are written in PascalCase.
+For example GameManager.

+Scene files are written in PascalCase.
+For example MainMenu.

+#### Hierarchy gameobjects
+All gameobjects use PascalCase.
+Keep the most descriptive word on left, for example FireZombie instead of ZombieFire.
+Name should end with the type of the gameobject so it's easier to see which object it is, for example PauseButton or HighScoreBackgroundPanel.

 ### Code

 #### Classes